-The federal and state EJ Guidelines suggest some performance measures such as average number of jobs within 20 minutes by driving, average number of jobs within 40 minutes by bus, transit ridership per capita, frequency of transit service, number of high-accident locations, accidents per year, average travel time for home-based work trip, average travel time for home-based other trips, percent of population close to a college, percent of population close to a major retail destination, etc.
+The federal and state EJ Guidelines suggest some performance measures such as average number of jobs within 20 minutes by driving, average number of jobs within 40 minutes by bus, transit ridership per capita, frequency of transit service, number of high-accident locations, accidents per year, average travel time for home-based work trip, average travel time for home-based other trips, percent of population close to a hospital, percent of population close to a college, percent of population close to a major retail destination, etc.

-Even though these measures are comprehensive, it is difficult to determine how some of them can be correlated to the EJ target populations.
+Even though these measures are comprehensive, it is difficult to determine how some of them can be correlated to the EJ target populations and the MPO's planning products.
 CORE MPO decided to perform the EJ analysis by ensuring fair public involvement and by comparing the total proposed improvements within and outside of the EJ target areas.
 Specifically, the performance measures include the following transportation modes:

 - Highway

 - o Highway Investments

 - o Displacement from Highway Projects

 - Public Transit

-- o Fixed Route Bus Service
+- Fixed Route Bus Service

 - o Paratransit Service

 - o Shuttle Bus and Van Pool

 - o Water Ferry Service

 - Bike Routes and Pedestrian Accessibility

 - Other Modes